matomo-org/matomo-sdk-ios/README.md

 ##Getting started

-The PiwikTracke is easy to use:
+The PiwikTracker is easy to use:

 1. Create a new website in the Piwik web interface called "My App".
 Copy the Website ID.
 2. Add the PiwikTracker to your project